kwakutwumasi/Authentication-Server/totp-server/README.md

 To protect against device ID switching, an encrypted check value is stored in the database.
 This check value is verified each time the device is retrieved.
 If an attacker manages to gain access to the database and tries to switch their device ID with that of a target, they would need to generate and encrypt the check value.
 If the encryption key is stored securely, this will not be feasible.

 The same protection exists for aliases and administrator accounts.
-This

 ### Setup and Configuration